josephdlakey/replacement_graph/README.md

 cycle.m: adjacency matrix of a cycle

+cycle_replacement_graph: vertex replacement of a cycle

 cyclesub.m: adjacency matrix of vertex substitution on a cycle

+dyadic_reindex.m: lexicographic order of first 2^N whole numbers

 dyad_reindex_matrix.m: reindex rows and columns according to dyadic lexicographic order

 neumann_augmented.m: change of basis from Neumann eigenvectors to eigenvectors of augmented Laplacian

 submatrix_add.m: add a sub matrix in a particular entry

+torus.m: adjacency matrix of a torus

 torus_cutoff_graph.m: cutoff of adjacency matrix of a torus